rvhuang/kmp-algorithm/README.md

     {
         Console.WriteLine(index); // 4, 18, 22
     }

+    foreach (var index in s.LastIndexesOf(t))
+    {
+        Console.WriteLine(index); // 22, 18, 4
+    }
 ```

-In this case, caller can start enumerating the collection of indexes before all indexes are found.
+In this example, caller can start enumerating the collection of indexes before all indexes are found.

-## Targeting
+## Platform

-This project currently targets .NET Core.
+This project currently targets .NET Core only.